 It’s about us, and the greater meaning what it means to be human.
 Our motto, Pro Humanitate (For Humanity), is a calling to use our knowledge, talents and compassion to better the lives of others.
 It can mean donating time and resources to our communities or simply a lifelong commitment to pursuing our best self.
 No matter your personal interpretation, it’s an opportunity to leave the world better than we found it.

 Wake ‘N Shake

-In seven years, this 12-hour dance marathon has generated more than $1 million for the Brian Piccolo Cancer Research Fund.
-The 2016 event smashed records by raising $300,000.
+In eight years, this 12-hour dance marathon has generated more than $1.4 million for the Brian Piccolo Cancer Research Fund.
+The 2017 event set a record by raising $336,000.

 Wake Alternative Break